ayushsreejith06/MAX/docs/phase1-verification.md

 - **Status:** FAIL
 - **File:** `frontend/app/sectors/page.tsx`
 - **Line:** 59-79
 - **Issue:** The "Create Sector" functionality is implemented as an inline form, not a modal.
+The `Modal` component exists at `frontend/app/components/Modal.tsx` but is not used.
 The checklist requires a modal to open when clicking the button.
-- **Fix Required:** Implement a modal component that opens when "Create Sector" button is clicked, containing the form.
+- **Fix Required:** Implement modal component that opens when "Create Sector" button is clicked, containing the form.

 ### ✅ PASS: Modal/Form Submits to Backend
 - **Status:** PASS (assuming modal is implemented)